JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://crappistmartin.github.io/images/aylesburygreenspace.png)

 ## PSED
-The only Equalities Assessment conducted on the scheme to date (the [2009 EqIA which accommpanied the AAAP](/img/EqualitiesImpactAssessment.pdf)), relied upon the mitigation measures in place at the time for leaseholders- i.e. the rehousing options enshrined in the Council's 2006 rehousing policy which included the like-for-like 'propery swap' for leaseholders.
-The 2006 policy and the Council's [Handbook for leaseholders](https://www.whatdotheyknow.com/request/331856/response/818864/attach/3/64145%20RedR%20Homeowner.pdf) clearly states the 'property swap' as one of the available rehousing options:
+The only Equalities Assessment conducted on the scheme to date (the [2009 EqIA which accommpanied the AAAP](/img/EqualitiesImpactAssessment.pdf)), relied upon the mitigation measures in place at the time for leaseholders- i.e. the rehousing options enshrined in the Council's [2006 rehousing policy](https://www.google.co.uk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwiK2rTIssTTAhULCcAKHZeFDgUQFggrMAA&url=http%3A%2F%2Fwww.southwark.gov.uk%2Fdownload%2Fdownloads%2Fid%2F1850%2Fexecutive_report&usg=AFQjCNHDwIaNCnRYD2HSNaCATPoHFjbtbA) which included the like-for-like 'propery swap' for leaseholders.
+The 2006 policy and the Council's [Handbook for leaseholders](https://www.whatdotheyknow.com/request/331856/response/818864/attach/3/64145%20RedR%20Homeowner.pdf) clearly state the 'property swap' as one of the available rehousing options:

 ![](/img/aylesburyleaseholdershandbookoptions.png)
 *Extract from the [Leaseholders Handbook](https://www.whatdotheyknow.com/request/331856/response/818864/attach/3/64145%20RedR%20Homeowner.pdf)*